Search policies and procedures by title or keyword

 Complainant and Respondent, regardless of whether it is an informal administrative

 resolution phase or a formal adjudication.
-Reports of Title IX violations unrelated
+Reports of Title IX violations will be

 Both parties will be given an equal right of appeal.

 Complainants will not have to come face-to-face with the Respondent during a hearing and from answering questions posed personally by the Respondent.
-The institution will provide “rape shield” protections and ensure that Complainants are not required to divulge any medical, psychological, or similar privileged records.
+Recipient will provide “rape shield” protections and ensure that Complainants are not required to divulge any medical, psychological, or similar privileged records.

 Either party may appeal the outcome of the matter except where Respondent has accepted

 an agreement informally or has pleaded responsible for alleged violations of the Student